 Peter advises corporations and individuals across a range of industries against allegations of misconduct, including money laundering, tax fraud, mortgage fraud and lending law violations, securities fraud, public corruption, Foreign Corrupt Practices Act violations, and other financial fraud.
 Peter also counsels financial institutions and businesses on their anti-money laundering obligations under the Bank Secrecy Act and other compliance requirements, including issues involving money transmission, digital assets and cryptocurrency, cannabis and anti-corruption.

-- Successfully defended major financial institution in complex civil lawsuits alleging fraud and BSA/AML policy violations.
+- Successfully defended major financial institution in multiple complex civil lawsuits alleging that the financial institution violated its own BSA/AML procedures and contributed to misconduct perpetrated by former customers.

 The Hon.
 George E. Woods, U.S. District Court for the Eastern District of Michigan